ChrisLinn/sw-proc-mng/sample-exam-solution-try.md

     + three key iterative processes
         * ![risk-iterative-process](notes/pics/risk-iterative-process.png)
         * Risk Monitoring
-            - obeserving whether there could be a risk
+            - obeserving what is happening and when
         * Risk Assessment
             - identifying and analysing the risks to the project, and prioritising these risks based on our exposure to them.
         * Risk Control